 The California Community Colleges are in the midst of a major reform effort aimed at significantly increasing the number of students successfully completing their educational and career goals.
-The Student Success Initiative was launched in 2012 by the California Community Colleges Board of Governors and the state Chancellor's Office, and is based on a set of 22 recommendations which now serve as guiding policy for the system.
+The Student Success Initiative was launched in 2012 by the California Community Colleges Board of Governors and the Chancellor's Office, and is based on a set of 22 recommendations which now serve as guiding policy for the system.
 More recently, the Board of Governors adopted the Vision for Success, a set of bold systemwide goals and commitments designed to ensure the California Community Colleges continue to serve the needs of the state.

 Keetha Mills, President and CEO

-The mission of the Success Center is to advance the CCC Student Success Initiative and significantly improve student outcomes by serving as a hub that promotes the sharing, adoption, and implementation of effective practices and policies across the CCC system.
+The Success Center works closely with the Chancellor’s Office and the California Community Colleges by serving as a hub that promotes the sharing, adoption, and implementation of effective practices and policies across the CCC system.
 Policy and research development, professional development activities, and special projects support the implementations of systemwide student success efforts.

 Focus and Projects

 The Success Center, which was launched in fall 2014, is focused on several priorities:

 - Policy Research and Analysis.
 A key function of the Success Center is the provision of data and analysis to inform and influence state-level policy changes related to student success.
 Policy and research work has supported the development of the student-centered funding formula, the online college, developmental education and placement reform, and apportionment for academic support time (tutoring).